 Cell Organelles Meaning

-Let’s know what is meant by cell organelles!
-The cellular components are known as cell organelles.
-These cell organelles include both membrane bound organelles and non-membrane bound organelles, present within the cells and are distinct in their structures and functions.
-These cell organelles are responsible to coordinate and function efficiently for the normal functioning of the cell.
+Let’s know what is meant by cell Organelles!
+The cellular components are known as Cell Organelles.
+These cell Organelles include both membrane-bound Organelles and non-membrane-bound Organelles, present within the cells and are distinct in their structures and functions.
+These cell Organelles are responsible to coordinate and function efficiently for the normal functioning of the cell.
 A few of them function by providing shape as well as support, whereas some are involved in the locomotion and reproduction of a cell.
-There are various organelles which are present within the cell .
-They are classified into three categories based on the presence or absence of membrane.
+There are various Organelles that are present within the cell.
+They are classified into three categories based on the presence or absence of a membrane.

 Organelles Without Membrane: Cell wall, Ribosomes, Cytoskeleton